ygorcosta/wedeploy.com/ui/src/pages/tutorials/ruby/add-container-json.md

 #### Add container.json

 Every service folder must have a `container.json` file that configures the service.
-Lets add one to the repo we just cloned.
+Let's add one to the repo we just cloned.

 1. Open the `tutorial-ruby` folder in a code editor
 2. Create a new file named `container.json` inside the `ruby` folder.